Bind a Parameter to a Request Variable

 For example, binding a parameter to a request variable for the entire workbook is useful if you want a user to be able to select a currency type in a workbook so they can display the data in the visualizations in a specific currency.
 The request variable is set to the parameter's value only for the duration of a specific query in the workbook.

-If the parameter a request variable is bound to accepts multiple initial values, the request variable is set to the first value and the remaining values are ignored.
+If a parameter that's bound to a request variable accepts multiple initial values, the request variable is set to the first value and the remaining values are ignored.
 You can bind only one parameter to a request variable.

 You need to know the request variable name to bind a parameter to it.
 Your semantic model developer can provide the request variable name.